KarolinaTchiling/project-roll-call/doc/sprint0/done.md

 3. Feature must pass comprehensive testing using JUnit and print statements.

-4. Any changes related to the feature must be able to be merged with main branch without serious conflict.
+4. Any changes related to the feature must be able to merge with main branch without serious conflict.